 3. Lay the bags out flat, place the yoke over a piece of wood, telephone book or something similar.
 Line the marks up that you made in step 2.
 The existing holes work for the vast majority of motorcycles.

 If the holes don't line up, use an awl, ice pick or drill and make about six holes through both pieces of the yoke.
-Use the piece of leather strip to lace them together.
+Use the included tie to lace them together.

 NOTE: On most motorcycles it is not necessary to make new holes.
 Some combination of the existing holes should fit.